P-K-J-B/neighborhood-map-project/README.md

 serve -s build

-Your terminal should give you a "Serving!" message and indicate what port the app is running on (http://localhost:5000 for example)
+Your terminal should now indicate what port the app is running on (http://localhost:5000 for example)

 Open the corresponding localhost URL in your browser to view the production build of the application.